crossfidev/Plexus-Pool/docs/developer/data_encoding.rst

 Union types
 ~~~~~~~~~~~

-The Tezos codebase makes heavy use of variant types.
+The mineplex codebase makes heavy use of variant types.
 Consider the
 following variant type:

 .. code-block:: ocaml